Step 1: Advertising Your Pet

 - Just in case the meet-and-greet turns into adoption day, take the Pet Information Sheet and two copies of a Re-Home Contract with you; also your pet’s ID, bed, favorite toys, medicine/medical records, and food.

-- If the applicant doesn’t seem to be a match for your pet, you can say so tactfully and return home with your pet.
+- If the applicant doesn’t seem to be a match for your pet or you simply want to think about it further, you can say so tactfully and return home with your pet.

 - A three-week trial period is ideal.
 Call the adopter after the first 48 hours, and then once a week during the trial period.
 Encourage the adopter to call you if any problems arise.
 Read More.